Welcome to Pett on the Net – the Community website for Pett & Pett Level.

 We also have a Facebook Page – Pett on the Net Group – which complements the website.
 If you would like to ask to join the FB Group, just click here

-If you are visiting, or planning to visit, Pett and Pett Level, this is our website where you will find information about the area, including latest events, church services, local history and much more.Our Village Magazine, which can be accessed here, contains advertisements for local accommodation, including B & B, pubs and other businesses in the area.
+If you are visiting, or planning to visit, Pett and Pett Level, this is our website where you will find information about the area, including latest events, church services, local history and adverts for local services, including B&B, accommodation, pubs etc.Our Village Magazine, which can be accessed here, also contains local advertisements and other useful information.

 Emergency telephone numbers and useful addresses can be found here